"Our bodies are designed not for drugs, but for nutrition," he gently reminded me.

 I was surprised how much healthy food remains on the shelves and in the bins.
 The food industry would have us believe that up to ninety percent (90%) of the grocery store food is GMO and sprayed with pesticides.
 During my quest for healthy food and knowledge, I realized more and more new "health foods" are springing up with my kind of labels: "Organic" and "Gluten-Free."
 I am excited how well my new lifestyle is going!

 Of course most vegetables are not glutenous.
 Mostly, that term applies to the breads and processed "convenience" foods.
 My biggest challenge was finding a "gluten-free and organic" bread.
 Only one such bread exists at my grocery store: Silver Hills makes a "Chia Chia" and a "Flax" gluten-free, organic bread.
 I put quotation marks around it because the bread base is really Sorghum.
 Chia seeds or flax flour are added ingredients.
-I find myself eating very little bread, only about two slices per week, just because the bread is, well, kind of like a brick.
+I find myself eating very little bread, only about two slices per week, just because the new bread is, well, kind of like a brick.

 Now I read every. single. label in my quest for safe ingredients.